MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 ![](../images/part31/5.png)

 In this form, we have to choose a service.
-Let's look for EKS.
+Let's look for `EKS`.
 Here it is.
 There are many access levels, and in the `Read` level, you can see the `DescribeCluster` permission.